Date(s) - Sunday, May 20, 2018 - Sunday, June 10, 2018

 El Encuentro has an amazing and peaceful view of the reservoir and the surrounding mountains with the big rock out on the west where the sun sets.
 Students will share the main house on the property and the various bedrooms.
 In the case of more than 10 students there is more lodging in the dormitory and private rooms above the main house.
 The house is equipped with bathrooms and a kitchen as well as an outdoor hammock veranda with the million-dollar view for meditation and yoga and chilling.

 The workshop site will be just 50 feet from the house.
-Breakfast and Lunch will be served in the house and are included in the workshop price.
+Breakfast and Lunch will be served in the house and are included in the workshop price Monday through Friday.
+Weekends are off and only breakfast will be served and students are free to go travelling, hiking, boating, or into Medellín, a very happening city.
 For Dinner students will get to try out all the different eateries in Guatapé or make their own meal.
+Hosts are arranging a very economic dinner option at an excellent local restaurant for the group.
 The town is a short 10-15 minute walk from the Hostal.
-Our hosts are offering workshop students the first Welcome Dinner and last Celebration Dinner as a thank you for leaving them with a unique gift they will cherish and use well.
+Our hosts are offering workshop students the first Welcome Dinner and last Celebration Dinner and a lavish final Breakfast as a thank you for leaving them with a unique gift they will cherish and use well.

 Students have the first two weekends off to explore the area, go to Medellín, relax in Guatapé, etc. There are so many things to do in the area ranging from hiking, rock climbing, mountain biking, waterfalls, hang gliding to meditating and volunteering at the various monasteries.
 There are various tour guides that will lead you on these adventures.